aws/aws-cdk-go/awscdk/awsiam/README.md

 * Policy names are not required - the CDK logical ID will be used and ensured to be unique.
-* Policies are validated during synthesis to ensure that they have actions, and that policies attached to IAM principals specify relevant resources, while policies attached to resources specify which IAM principals they apply to.
+* Policies are validated during synthesis to ensure that they have actions, and that policies attached to IAM principals specify relevant resources, while policies attached to resources specify both which IAM principals they apply to and which resources they govern.